 Interestingly, the modern chef’s uniform still closely resembles the original sketch drawn by Carême.
 Do you know the practical function and symbolism of each article of clothing?

 When you think about a chef, the first thing you picture is probably a tall white hat, called a toque blanche.
 The term “toque” is Arabic for hat and the word “blanche” is French for white, translating to white hat in French.

 A chef’s hat is very symbolic as the taller the hat is, the more experience that particular chef has in the kitchen.
 Similarly, the number of pleats in the hat shows how many cooking skills and techniques the chef has mastered.

-The toque blanche serves the functional purpose of keeping the chef’s hair away from the food.
-It also helps other kitchen staff quickly identify where the chef is located in the room.
+The toque blanche serves the functional purpose of keeping the chef’s hair away from food items.
+It also helps other staff to quickly identify where the chef is located in the room.